-10.3.2.
+9.3.2.
 Secondary Criteria

 Secondary criteria contribute to the global score assigned to the application.
+Concerns with these criteria potentially question the feasibility of the proposed research.
+Secondary criteria include the following:

-Concerns with these resources to accomplish all aspects of the network?
+Research Environment: Does the research team have the needed expertise, facilities, and resources to accomplish all aspects of the network?
 Are the levels of effort of the key personnel appropriate?
 Is there evidence of institutional support?